marckoch/billpayevolutiondemo/Refactoring2AbstractComponents/README.md

 # Refactorings

 * `AuditFacade` has been converted from class into interface, the implementation was moved to `AuditFacade1`.
-Because both file still reside in the same package `audit` nothing much has changed.
+Because both files still reside in the same package `audit` nothing much has changed with the dependencys/cycles on the package level.
 * in `build.xml` all classes from `audit` package are bundled into new `audit.jar`

 # Dependencys